 Not every business decides to adopt a tagline into their branding, but if they do then it should work just like a headline in a newspaper by giving the reader a rough idea of what it’s about but a desire to find out more.
 Most of all it’s about grabbing the attention of the audience.

-For example, our tagline is… “Inspired Camping – It’s camping… but on your terms”
+For example, our tagline is… “Inspired Camping – Smoothing the edges of roughing it”

 - If you going to get the website and branding elements designed or do them yourself;